Lenyn Sosa Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.72 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics' 5.73 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to allow 177 total home runs at a rate of 1.4 per game (fifth-most in the league).
+- Athletics pitchers combine to allow 180 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- His most recent time out came on Sunday against the Baltimore Orioles, when the lefty threw four innings, surrendering seven earned runs while allowing nine hits.
+- The right-hander's last appearance came on Tuesday against the Kansas City Royals, when he threw six innings, surrendering two earned runs while giving up four hits.

+- The 29-year-old has a 4.00 ERA and 9.2 strikeouts per nine innings across 15 games this season, while allowing a batting average of .283 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.